-In this video, we’re going to do a very high level review of a bioinformatics pipeline for microbial DNA variants.
-We’re just going to go straight through the protocol in interest in time.
-We won’t go into very much detail about the rationale for each step or explain it step in detail.
-We’ll assume that this is an Ilumina sequencing run with a 2 x 150 base paired-end reads.
-We’re going to use Geneious and Geneious Prime for the analysis.
+This video is a high level review of a bioinformatics pipeline for microbial DNA variants.
+We won’t go into detail about the rationale for each step or explain it step in detail since this is meant to just review the process.
+We will assume that this is an Ilumina sequencing run with a 2 x 150 base paired-end reads and we will use Geneious and Geneious Prime for the analysis.

-We start with the raw FASTQ files from a sequencer, in this case, an Illumina sequence and we generally use Illumina BaseSpace Sequence Hub to manage our sequencing runs and one of the things you could do with a BaseSpace is configure to automatically remove and strip out adapter sequences in the reads in the FASTQ files.
-So we’ll assume that adapters are being eliminated through Illumina BaseSpace.
+We start with the raw FASTQ files from the Illumina sequencer and we generally use Illumina BaseSpace Sequence Hub to manage our sequencing runs.
+One of the things you could do with BaseSpace is configure it to automatically remove and strip out adapter sequences in the reads in the FASTQ files.
+So for this overview we will assume that adapters are being eliminated through Illumina BaseSpace.

 We also do a FASTQC quality control check on all the runs.
-We use FASTQC to look at the read distribution and red quality and some other metrics just to make sure the run went well.
-We import the FASTQ files into Geneious and I have another video on how to do that.
-There are some issues there that you have to be aware of.
+We use FASTQC to look at the read distribution and read quality and other metrics to make sure the run went well.
+Then we import the FASTQ files into Geneious, which we discuss in our video Importing Illumina Files into Geneious.

 We will run a tool called BBMerge, which merges paired-end reads, basically converting two forward and reverse reads into a single read.
-Then we will look at filtering and trimming low quality reads using BBDuk, that’ll help with the downstream analysis.
+Then we will look at filtering and trimming low quality reads using BBDuk, that will help with the downstream analysis.

 We will do a sequence alignment of the sample reads against a reference genome, in this case a bacterial genome.
 Now we can do the variant calls looking for mutant and short indels.
 We used the ‘find variations snips’ function to do that in Geneious.